×

 IMSI stands for Intracytoplasmic Morphologically Selected Sperm Injection.

-Although this is not a technique suitable for all couples undergoing an IVF cycle, better results are indeed observed in patients with previous IVF failures, semen sample with high DNA fragmentation and cases of serious male factor infertility.
+This technique is not recommended for all couples undergoing IVF, but it has shown better results in patients with previous IVF failures, high DNA fragmentation in the sperm sample, and in cases of severe male factor infertility.